TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 <a id="network-management-additional-network-interface"></a>
 #### Additional Network Interface
-If you set additional networks when creating a cluster or worker node group, additional network interfaces are created on the worker nodes of that worker node group.
-Additional network interfaces are named eth1, eth2, ... in the order entered in the additional network settings.
+If you set additional networks when creating a cluster or a worker node group, additional network interfaces are created on the worker nodes in that group.
+Additional network interfaces are named eth1, eth2, etc., in the order they appear in the additional network settings.

 <a id="network-management-default-route-settings"></a>
 #### Default Route Settings